-The undersigned hereby appoints Rick L. Wessel and R. Douglas Orr the true and lawful attorneys, agents and proxies of the undersigned with full power of substitution for and in the name of the undersigned, to vote all the shares of Common Stock of First Cash Financial Services, Inc. which the undersigned may be entitled to vote at the Annual Meeting of Stockholders of First Cash Financial Services, Inc. to be held at 690 East Lamar Boulevard, Suite 400, Arlington, Texas on Monday, June 23, 2014 at 10:00 a.m., and any and all adjournments thereof, with all of the powers which the undersigned would posses if personally present, for the following purposes.
+The undersigned hereby appoints Rick L. Wessel and R. Douglas Orr the true and lawful attorneys, agents and proxies of the undersigned with full power of substitution for and in the name of the undersigned, to vote all the shares of Common Stock of First Cash Financial Services, Inc. which the undersigned may be entitled to vote at the Annual Meeting of Stockholders of First Cash Financial Services, Inc. to be held at 690 East Lamar Boulevard, Suite 400, Arlington, Texas on Monday, June 22, 2015 at 10:00 a.m., and any and all adjournments thereof, with all of the powers which the undersigned would possess if personally present, for the following purposes.
 This proxy will be voted for the choice specified; however you need not mark any boxes if you wish to vote in accordance with the Board of Directors' recommendations.

+For All

+Except

+Withhold

+For All

-Board of Directors recommends that you FOR the following: For All Withhold All For All Except To withhold authority to vote individual nominee(s), mark "I Except" and write the number(s) nominee(s) on the line below.
-For All 1.
-Election of Director(s) Nominee(s): [] [] [] 01 Mr. Mikel D. Faulkner 02 Mr. Randel G. Ower n The F Board of Directors recommends you vote F OR proposal(s) 2 and 3 2.
-Ratification of the selection of Hein & Ass year ending December 31, 2014. ociat es LLP as the indepen ndent register red public acc ounting firm of the Company for the For [] Against [] Abstain [] 3.
-Approve, by non-binding vote, the compen- satio n of named executive officers as de escribed in the e proxy statement. [] [] []
+1. Election of Directors Nominees: [] [1] [] 01 Mr. Rick L. Wessel The Bo ard of Directors recommends you vote FOR pr oposals 2, 3 and 4.
+For Against Abstain 2.
+Ratification of the selection of Hein & Associate the year ending December 31, 2015. es LLP as the inde ependent regi stered public accounting firm of the Company for [] [] [] 3.
+Re-approve the material terms of performance goals for qualified performance-based awards under the Company's Executive Performance Incentive Plan. [] [] [] 4.
+Approve, by non-binding vote, the compensation of named executiv ve officers as described in t he proxy statement. [] [] [] (Date) (Signature) (Signature if join ly held)

-(Date)

-(Signature)

-(Signature if jointly held)